 As discussed in the Sites Inventory (Appendix B) and Program 1 in the Housing Plan, the R Overlay is proposed to be added to additional parcels to increase opportunities for residential development.
-Per Program 1, the R Residential Overlay is also proposed to be modified to allow development at a minimum density of 20 units per acre and will review development standards in consultation with local architects and developers and amend standards as necessary to ensure that allowable densities can be achieved, including 3-story development in multifamily zones, and that standards do not pose unreasonable constraints on the cost and supply of housing.
+Per In addition, per Program 1, the R Residential Overlay iswould also proposed to be modified to allow development at a minimum density of 20 units per acre and the City will review development standards in consultation with local architects and developers and amend standards as necessary to ensure that allowable densities can be achieved, including 3-story development in multi-family zones, and that standards do not pose unreasonable constraints on the cost and supply of housing.
 Program 1 also includes a commitment to establish affordability requirements for selected candidate sites identified in Appendix B Table B-6.